informatik-mannheim/HSMA-CTT/setup.md

 ### Import a room list

 To configure the rooms available in the building(s) upload a `.csv` file containing a list of rooms to <https://your.domain.com/r/import>.
-The CSV is semi-colon delimited with Windows (CLRF) line-endings with three columns: Building letter; room name; room capacity.
+The CSV is semicolon delimited with Windows (CLRF) line-endings with three columns: Building letter; room name; room capacity.
 An example row for room 'A008' in building 'A' :

 ``` csv